 - The surface of your lint roller is sticky, so it will not work when it is completely covered in fur.

 - Remove the external strip when finished, disposing of it in your trash can.

-The significant drawbacks of lint rollers come from how expensive they can be.
-They are a constant investment requiring you to buy more sheets.
+The significant drawbacks of lint rollers come from how expensive they can be, and they are a constant investment requiring you to buy more sheets.
 This is something you don’t run into with rakes or brooms.
 Also, the strips end up in the trash, making them not good for the environment.